vmware-archive/hillview/docs/userManual.md

 ![Column selection menu](schema-select-menu.png)

-Columns can be un/selected using either the name or type.
+Columns can be un/selected using either the name, type, or, if already computed, by basic statistics.
 We describe the search criteria allowed in detail below.
-In all cases, the search returns a subset of column descriptions, which can be added to or removed from the current selection.
+In all cases, the search returns a subset of column descriptions, which are added to the current selection.

 * By Name: allows regular expression matching against the name of the column.